Mexican barbasco trade: Scientific discovery of medicinal properties

 The trade started when Russell Marker, a chemist looking for a plant source from which to extract diosgenin and saponin, traveled to Veracruz looking for the yam Dioscorea mexicana which he suspected might be suitable.
 He hired two Mexican campesinos to bring him exemplars of the tuber.
-When he discovered that the root was indeed a significant source of diosgenin he established Syntex, the first Mexican fine chemical company dedicated to producing semisynthetic hormones from Barbasco.
+When he discovered that the root was indeed a significant source of diosgenin, he established Syntex, the first Mexican fine chemical company dedicated to producing semisynthetic hormones from Barbasco.
 Before this development, natural hormones were extracted from animal sources, such as urine from pregnant mares or women, or from bull testes; prices were consequently very high.
 With the development of the process of Marker degradation which allowed the production of hormones from vegetable saponin sources, Marker began a search for a plant steroid of the sapogenin class with a ring structure more like progesterone.
-With the discovery of the chemical properties of the barbasco root, world market prices for steroids and other synthetic hormones plummeted – making them feasible for large scale production of medicines for common ailments such as arthritis or Addison's disease, and eventually as the basis for the combined oral contraceptive pill.
+With the discovery of the chemical properties of the barbasco root, world market prices for steroids and other synthetic hormones plummeted, making them feasible for large-scale production of medicines for common ailments such as arthritis or Addison's disease, and eventually as the basis for the combined oral contraceptive pill.

 The development of the industry

 This development sparked a barbasco extraction industry centered on the barbasco-rich areas of southeastern Mexico, in Northern Oaxaca, Southern Veracruz and Puebla states.
 Especially the area called Chinantla in Northern Oaxaca, around the cities of Tuxtepec and Valle Nacional.
 The root was extracted in the wild by barbasqueros, often poor Indigenous Chinantecs, who ventured into the jungle to dig out the tuber with digging sticks or with their bare hands.
 Before becoming used industrially, the tuber was used by Chinantec healers in northern Oaxaca as an abortifacient and in cures for aching joints.
 It was also used by Chinantecs as a poison for fishing in the Papaloapan river.

-By the mid 1970s 125,000 Mexican peasants depended on the barbasco trade for their livelihood, and ten tons of Barbasco per week were extracted from the wild.
+By the mid-1970s, 125,000 Mexican peasants depended on the barbasco trade for their livelihood, and ten tons of barbasco per week were extracted from the wild.

-Quickly a system of middlemen appeared, as those who had enough means to pay barbasqueros, started buying large quantities, often using a system of debt peonage.
-They would start by giving the barbasquero a loan which he or she would then have to pay off with barbasco.
-These middlemen would eventually establish acopios, recollection and distribution centrals where large quantities of barbasco are gathered and shipped on to the beneficios, the processing plants.
+Quickly, a system of middlemen appeared, as those who had enough means to pay barbasqueros, started buying large quantities, often using a system of debt peonage.
+They would start by giving the barbasquero a loan, which he or she would then have to pay off with barbasco.
+These middlemen would eventually establish acopios, recollection and distribution centers where large quantities of barbasco are gathered and shipped on to the beneficios, the processing plants.